 - Haddo House, near the ancient village of Tarves is a sprawling Georgian country mansion, set in an estate that would make a Jane Austen heroine swoon.

-Pitmedden Garden is on the A920, 1 mile west of Pitmedden village and 14 miles north of Aberdeen. < Hide
+By Car: On A920, to the north-west of Pitmedden village and 14 miles north of Aberdeen.